martosah/Employee-Onboarding-Tracker-Contoso/README.md

 ## The Approach

-I worked through the design in eight sections, each one feeding into the next:
+I worked through the design in nine sections, each one feeding into the next:

 | # | Section | Focus |
 | --- | --- | --- |